debora28/instagram-clone/README.md

 # instagram-clone
 Digital Innovation One

-Recriando a tela do Instagram
+- Recriando a tela inicial do Instagram